 For example, the state of Illinois instituted a program that encourages driver’s license applicants to register to vote.
 A misnomer such as this can be discovered during the naturalization process and can lead to removal from the United States.

-A trusted Lombard naturalization attorney who is knowledgeable on the legalities of the naturalization process could fight to protect one’s rights and address problems that may arise during the process, such as past criminal history or voter’s registration.
+A trusted attorney in Lombard who is knowledgeable on the legalities of the naturalization process could fight to protect one’s rights and address problems that may arise during the naturalization process, such as past criminal history or voter’s registration.

 If a lawful permanent resident lived in the United States for five years, or three years in some cases, is fluent in English, and wishes to make the United States their home applying for citizenship is often the logical next step.